 On the contrary, some people define it as the end of the half of the spring season, hence mid-spring.
 Not to mention, the meteorological seasons always arrive approx 20 days before the arrival of astronomical seasons.
 To understand it more clearly, refer to the below table.

 Meteorological vs Astronomical Seasons

-This year’s March Equinox i.e the spring equinox in the northern hemisphere will happen on Saturday, March 20, at sharp 5:37 Eastern Daylight Time (EDT).
+The first day of spring 2023 will occur on Monday, March 20 at 21:25 Universal Coordinated Time (UTC).
 Not to mention, this astronomical event will occur at the same moment for all of us.

 I mean, whether you are living in London or in India, or even in Australia (i.e in the southern hemisphere), it would be a moment of joy for all of us at the same instant.
 Well, yeah, for Aussies, it will be the fall equinox.
 I hope that now you know the exact reason behind it.